 Once your divorce is finalized, you hope that you will be able to put the experience behind you and move on with your life.
 Going to Court is time consuming, costly, and stressful.
 You likely do not plan to return to Family Court once your divorce issue is resolved.
 Unfortunately, if you receive or pay spousal support, pay or receive child support, or share child custody, there is a chance future circumstances will change and you or another party may wish to have the original order changed.
 Our Virginia family law attorneys can handle your post decree modification needs, whether we handled your original divorce or if you are seeking new representation.
 Contact our office today to find out what your options are post-divorce.

-Child and Spousal Support Modifications for Virginia Beach Residents
+Child and Spousal Support Modifications for Norfolk & Virginia Beach Residents

 Modifications to child custody arrangements are the other reason why a person might wish to return to Court and ask for a post decree modification.
 In order to receive a modification to your child custody order you must prove that circumstances have changed significantly and that a change to the custody arrangement is in the best interest of the child.
 Changes to the Court’s Order may be simple, such as if one parent’s work schedule has changed and both parents are in agreement for a new visitation schedule.
 Or changes may be contentious, for example if one parent believes the other parent is negligent or harmful to the child in some way and wishes to restrict the other parent’s access to the child.
 Our Virginia Beach child custody attorney’s always are concerned with protecting what is best for your child.
 We will show the Court evidence that supports why your child would benefit from a change to the original Order and will work quickly to protect your rights.

 Our office knows that if you need a post decree modification, your circumstances may be an emergency.
 We are available to answer your legal questions 24-hours a day, 7 days a week.
 Contact us online or call today at (757) 422-4646.
-We also service Norfolk, Chesapeake, Portsmouth, Suffolk, Newport News, Hampton, Williamsburg, and Yorktown, as well as the surrounding counties of Northampton, Isle of Wight, York, and James City.
+We serve clients in Virginia Beach, Norfolk, Chesapeake, Portsmouth, Suffolk, Newport News, Hampton, Williamsburg, and Yorktown, as well as the surrounding counties of Northampton, Isle of Wight, York, and James City.